catyphram/tagallery/README.md

 ### Inspiration

 The main goal of this pet project is to try out new programming languages, frameworks and technologies in general.
-Particular interest lies in [Go](https://golang.org/), [MongoDB](https://www.mongodb.com/), [Tensorflow](https://www.tensorflow.org/), [Python](https://www.python.org/), [Vue.js](https://vuejs.org/), as well as test automation, versioning, releasing and the setup of a Continuous Integration/Delivery pipeline utilizing [Docker](https://www.docker.com/) container.
+Particular interest lies in [Go](https://golang.org/), [MongoDB](https://www.mongodb.com/), [Tensorflow](https://www.tensorflow.org/), [Python](https://www.python.org/), [Nuxt.js](https://nuxtjs.org/), [Vue.js](https://vuejs.org/), as well as test automation, versioning, releasing and the setup of a Continuous Integration/Delivery pipeline utilizing [Docker](https://www.docker.com/) container.

 ### Setup

 The application can easily be started with docker-compose.
 Simply run `docker-compose up -d` to start, or `docker-compose down` to stop the application.
+While the `./image` directory is automatically created you may need to change it's permissions/owner since the docker container uses the root user, e. g. `sudo chown -R $(id -u):$(id -g) images`.
 Please visit the [documentation](https://docs.docker.com/compose/install/) for more information and instructions on how to install Docker and docker-compose.
+You can now fill your `./images/unprocessed` directory with your images and start categorizing them.
 For more detailed instruction on how to separately start the services, see section [API](#api) and [Client](#client) below.

 ### API